tsangcharles/youtube-summarizer/README.md

 # 🎥 YouTube Video Summarizer

-A powerful Chrome extension that automatically summarizes YouTube videos using AI (Whisper + Gemini).
-Downloads video audio, transcribes it with Whisper, and generates concise summaries using Google's Gemini AI.
+A powerful Chrome extension that automatically summarizes YouTube videos using AI (Whisper + Llama).
+Downloads video audio, transcribes it with Whisper, and generates concise summaries using Ollama's Llama models.

 ## 📁 Project Structure